cables-gl/cables_docs/md/5_1_permissions/1_patches/patches.md

 - Only you (as the owner) can view, edit and save the patch in the editor
 - Only you (as the owner) can invite other people for collaboration or add the patch to a [team](../2_teams/teams)
 - Only the owner can delete a patch and all it's assets

-### Secret URL

-Cables allows you to create a secret url for any private patch.
-This URL can then be shared with people that are not collaborators to the patch or have no account on [cables.gl](https://cables.gl).

-With this URL users can:

-- View the patch on the patchpage (like [this](/p/RnUxjX))
-- NOT open it in the editor

 ---